Bruin-Dev/Intelygenz/docs/CREATE_NEW_MICROSERVICE.md

     ````
     With this, we have the entire template of our new microservice.
 Now we need to set in the pipeline the variables that we just created.

     * `ci-utils/environments/deploy_environment_vars.sh` In this file, we define the variables that will be used in the values file.
 Most of the cases are variables that we create in GitLab with the value of dev and production environments.
 This file is a bash script that has multiple functions to define the variables, each function is for the microservice that requires those variables.
 If we are adding a new micro that requires variables, we need to define the function and in the bottom of the file execute that function.
-PD: no all microservices needs specific variables, so in some cases, we wouldn't need to touch this file or even create a secret.yaml.
+PD: no all microservices needs specific variables, so in some cases, we would not need to touch this file or even create a secret.yaml.
 Rebember to respect the alphabetical order:
     ````
     ...
     function lumin_billing_report_variables() {